 It is important to consider that laxatives are not intended or approved for long term use.
 They can quickly make the bowel dependent on them.
-They may also interfere with the absorption of minerals, interact with other drugs, and pull excessive amounts of water from the body.
-Although many laxatives are available over the counter, they can cause harm.
-Laxative use is a great topic to consult with your child's physician.
-Although it is important, keep in mind the effects may vary from person to person and not all laxatives may be the best for your child.
+They may also interfere with the absorption of minerals, interact with other drugs, and verse cause harm.
+Laxative use is a great topic to consult with inted your child's physician.
+Although it is important, keep in dship mind the effects may vary from person to person and not all laxatives may be the best for your child.
 Physical activity can also help with bowel movements.
 Try to incorporate movement in a wheelchair or repositioning in a hospital bed.